 COURSES TAUGHT:

-* denotes courses developed by me
+* denotes courses I developed

-Co-designing with stakeholders for sustainability* | graduate course |
+Co-designing with stakeholders for sustainability* | Graduate course |

-Strategic thinking for sustainability* | graduate course |
+Strategic thinking for sustainability* | Graduate course |

-Foundations in climate change and sustainability* | graduate course |
+Foundations in climate change and sustainability* | Graduate course |

-Social and sustainable responsibility | undergraduate course |
+Social and sustainable responsibility | Undergraduate course |

 Modules and co-teaching delivered in:

-Environment and development | graduate course |
+Environment and development | Graduate course |

-Global environmental governance | graduate course |
+Global environmental governance | Graduate course |

-Ocean and coastal governance | graduate course |
+Ocean and coastal governance | Graduate course |

-Sociology & tourism | graduate course |
+Sociology & tourism | Graduate course |

 My training in pedagogy: